How does a virtual run work?

-A virtual race unlike a traditional race can be run at any time during Medical Laboratory Professionals Week (April 24 through April 30 2022) and can be run anywhere.
+A virtual race unlike a traditional race can be run at any time during Medical Laboratory Professionals Week (April 23-29, 2023) and can be run anywhere.
 Participants can walk, use a treadmill, run outside, or even run in another race concurrently.
 Participants can perform this race at any speed they like.

-Many virtual runs only pledge 5% or other small percentages of their profits to stated causes.
+Many virtual runs only pledge 5 percent or other small percentages of their profits to stated causes.
 Our Lab Week Run is entirely not-for-profit.
-Everything we raise goes to our cause of helping Medical Laboratory Professionals attend meetings, lobby Senators and Congress on behalf of the profession, and become future leaders in this field.
+Everything we raise goes to our cause of helping medical laboratory science students and new medical laboratory professionals attend meetings, lobby senators and Congress on behalf of the profession, and become future leaders in this field.

 Who makes the finisher medals?